NLIreland/puppet-fcrepo/README.md

 creates a software directory and a data directory and assigns ownership of them to the fedora user, then installs standalone versions of Oracle Java HotSpot JDK, Tomcat, and Maven.
-The module installs Fedora in a sandboxed environment, with infarstructure software downloaded and installed from source, and should work on any Unix environment.
+The module installs Fedora in a sandboxed environment, with infrastructure software downloaded and installed from source, and should work on any Unix environment.

-It also deploys the Fedora WAR and Fedora configuration files.
+It also deploys the Fedora WAR and Fedora configuration files, nd manages the Fedora Tomcat service.

 ###Beginning with fcrepo

-####Install the module
+####Build and install the module

-Clone this project, change to the `puppet-fcrepo` directory, and run these commands:
+1. Clone this project, change to the `puppet-fcrepo` directory.

+2. Copy the source files you downloaded (see [Prerequisites](#prerequisites), above) into the module's `files/sources` directory:

+    cp /path/to/source/packages/*.tar.gz files/sources

+3. Build the module:

     puppet module build .

+4. Install the module:

     sudo puppet module install pkg/sprater-fcrepo-<version>.tar.gz --ignore-dependencies

    where `<version>` is the current version of the module.

 ####Enable the module in Puppet

-`include '::fcrepo'` in the puppet master's `site.pp` file is enough to get you up and running.
+`include 'fcrepo'` in the puppet master's `site.pp` file is enough to get you up and running.
 If you wish to pass in parameters such as which user and group to create then you can use: